Celestinvib/TA41-CRUDRickAndMortyFrontend-App/README.md

 # TA41-CRUDRickAndMortyFrontend-App
 Frontend CRUD App of rick and morty characters!<br>
 ## Details to be considered 📑 :
-The deploy in aws was giving errors so the backend with the json data is deployed in heroku using this method
+The deploy in aws was giving errors so the backend with the json data is deployed in heroku using <a href="https://medium.com/cbazil-dev/hosting-your-backend-api-json-server-on-heroku-1a3b9b3d8f82">this method</a> from Chad Bosch.
 ## App working 🧪 :
 ![image](https://user-images.githubusercontent.com/55434881/190456525-0a075f7e-a079-407b-9083-dd080280868d.png)